StoneMcYT/susFic/timeline.md

 ### TDS (The Discord Situation) - YEAR 26

-- Twi kidnapped by Discord (for 5 years and put in some frozen state)
+- Twi was kidnapped by Discord (for 5 years and put in some frozen state)
 - Snek x Tzar marriage
 - Vogia Entered the world (unknown parents)
 - Calliope_tealjoy X ??? = lokloy